NgBlaze/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - Created a Script with execution for others only

 9-John_Doe - Created and updated Script

+10-mirror_permissions - Script to mirror Permissions